 Research Associate (Epidemiology) for workstream 1: Clinical Research Questions.

-Belay conducts analysis of health data in work packages 1.1 and 1.3 about the frequency and impact of musculoskeletal conditions and the effectiveness and safety of analgesics.
+Belay conducts analysis of health data in work packages 1.1 and 1.3 about the occurrence and progression of arthritis and other muscle and joint conditions and the effectiveness and safety of pain relieving medication.

 Dr Belay Birlie Yimer | The University of Manchester